-.5 PE or Fine Art credit Grades 10-12 Course #7023 (F), 7024 (M)
+.5 ILA PE credit or Fine Art Credit

+Course #7023 (F), 7024 (M)

 Prerequisite: successful completion of Social Dance 1 & 2

 This course is for students that have taken beginning and intermediate social dance and have a desire to learn more and improve their dancing.
 Students will learn some of the more advanced dances, technique and styling for the following dances: Mambo, Tango, West Coast Swing and the Lindy Hop.